 Most foods are safe to eat while breastfeeding.
-A mother only needs to start looking at her diet for culprit foods, after she has considered other reasons why her baby might be cranky.
+A mother only needs to start looking at her diet for culprit foods after considering other reasons her baby might be cranky.

 Other possible reasons for colic symptoms in your baby.

-It may take up to two weeks before your system is cleared of the food that you have eliminated from your diet.
-If the gassiness, fussiness, and crying do not ease with specific food elimination, you can rest assured, that most babies will stop experiencing these types of problems from about three months onward.
+It may take up to two weeks before your system is cleared of the food you have eliminated from your diet.
+Suppose the gassiness, fussiness, and crying do not ease with specific food elimination.
+In that case, you can rest assured that most babies will stop experiencing these problems from about three months onward.

-Your baby’s tolerance to the specific food will change as he/she gets older and as Baby's system matures.
-ONLY IF your baby has tested positive for a food allergy, it is best to delay giving the problem food to your baby before 12 months.
-After this period, you can start to give small amounts of the culprit food to your child.
+Your baby’s tolerance to the specific food will change as they get older and as your baby's system matures.
+ONLY IF your baby has tested positive for a food allergy is delaying giving the problem food to your baby before 12 months best.
+After this period, you can start giving your child small amounts of the culprit food.

 Those That Every Breastfeeding Mom Should Stay Away From